ShineyDev/pretty/docs/guide/environment.rst

     PYTHONPRETTYTHEME

-        This environment variable can contain a :term:`theme <json value>` by which a formatter might format its output.
+        This environment variable can contain a :term:`theme <JSON value>` by which a formatter might format its output.

         When this environment variable is set, its value will merge with the default pretty theme